23. oktober 2025 kl. 17:00 - 20:00

 Jannicke Gerner Bjerkås, Director CCS and Carbon Markets, Hafslund Celsio

-Johan Börje, Head of Market Policy & Development, Stockholm Exergi
+Johan Börje, Head of CDR Market Development, Stockholm Exergi

 Elisabeth Rose, Senior Principal Consultant, DNV, leads the panel discussion